Wiz-IO/wizio-m2f/README.md

 # Makefile Interpreter
 rather, a build variables Collector, does not perform Rules

-i want to use it as PlatformIO ( NuttX ) plugin
+I want to use it as PlatformIO ( NuttX ) plugin